mattvinks/spark-labs/06-mllib/classification/README.md

 ## Step 4 : Write function to parse data
 Create a function called parseData to parse the data.
-It should return type Labeledpoint. which should have the outcome variable churn, and a Vectors.Dense of all the other variables
+It should return type Labeledpoint. which should have the outcome variable churn, and a Vectors.dense of all the other variables

 ```scala
 // ===== Scala =====